logo

 White Supremacy

-An ideology that White people and the ideas, thoughts, beliefs, and actions of White people are superior to People of Color and their ideas, thoughts, beliefs, and actions.
-White supremacy is ever-present in our institutional and cultural assumptions.
+An ideology that White people and the ideas, thoughts, beliefs, and actions of White people are superior to people of color and their ideas, thoughts, beliefs, and actions.
+White supremacy is ever present in our institutional and cultural assumptions.
 It assigns value, morality, goodness, and humanity to the White group while casting others as immoral, evil, inhuman, and undeserving.

 White Supremacy Culture